Studying Shock Wave Phenomena with a Shock Tube Application

 As the results show, you can accurately study shock waves in a shock tube by building a simulation application like the one discussed here.

 To get inspiration for building your own simulation applications, try the shock tube application by clicking the button below.
-You’ll be taken to the Application Gallery, where you can download the documentation and MPH-file (with a valid software license) by logging into your COMSOL Access account.
+You’ll be taken to the Application Gallery, where you can download the documentation and MPH-file by logging into your COMSOL Access account.

 Learn more about shock wave simulation by reading this blog post on how to model supersonic flows.